PapaCyber/FilePermissions/README.md

 I typed the” ls -l” command to view the files and folder permissions of files and folders in the "projects folder. <br>

-I typed in the “ls -la” command to view the permissions for hidden files and folders, then I discovered a hidden file called “.project_x.txt”
+I typed in the “ls -la” command to view the permissions for hidden files and folders, then I discovered a hidden file called “.project_x.txt” Having "." in front of the file indicates that the file is hidden.

 <img src="https://imgur.com/ERqgvsL.png" height="80%" width="80%"/>